liamzebedee/retrust/docs/protocol.md

 HOWEVER why do we not have transportable reputation? uber is simply only a marketplace. we can look at the reputation of a lyft driver and come to similar terms on its value to us.

 we also place trust in uber to administer the reputation correctly. their proceses for verifying drivers must be safe, and the

+## example - p2p scihub
+right now we can use hidden services to run proxies

+can we build napster moments? napster is the archetypical "disrupt" tech so is uber, facebook, etc. aggregators and marketplaces

+well what if we reduced the cost of running scihub to the extent it was never censored here's the plan:

+scihub frontend becomes a dApp hosted on IPFS the papers are hosted on torrents routed through Tor the search mapping is a TCR:
+    (paper title, DOI, etc.) => (proxies, IPFS/torrent: urls) (proxy) => (.onion address) live proxies gateway-send papers through tor or torrent upload the TCR is curated by the holders of the SCIHUB token

+SCIHUB DAO originally created by multiple parties staking their $XYZ the DAO can decide to mint the SCIHUB rep however they choose one way is to setup a proxy

+the proxies are ranked according to their reputation they gain reputaiton by users staking trust bonds with them which is forced as part of their challenge-response protocol

+on the TCR side of the market, reputation is used to vote upon the list

+live proxies accept SCIHUB as payment
+SCIHUB is issued using a bonding curve to the SCIHUB DAO

+conceptually speaking, this is simpler than complex